smoonem/adventure_works_task/README.md

 No need for creating covering Index (for better performance) since we have only 42k rows.

-Since this is the **first** time that I am using Jupyter Notebook and Python (virtual enviroments as well), I've used simple groupby logic to get what I need for this task.
-At the end of previosly agreed 6th hour, I've started to format the output in Python.
+Since this is the **first** time that I am using Jupyter Notebook and Python (virtual enviroments as well), I've used simple groupby logic and Pivot to get what I need for this task.
+At the end of previously agreed 6th hour, I've started to format the output in Python.
 Kindly note that I've learned this on the way (during this task only).
 I am sure that (similar to SQL approach) this task can be done in several ways in Python, but I didn't want to spend more than 6 hours on this solution.